ubc-library-rc/gis-intro-leaflet/content/map-data.md

 To Do
 {: .label .label-green }
+1. Delete existing geoJSON text on the </>JSON panel of [geojson.io](http://geojson.io).
-1. Copy the GeoJSON text above and paste it in the </>JSON panel in [geojson.io](http://geojson.io).
+2. Copy the GeoJSON text above and replace what you just deleted on geojson.io.
-2. Click the edit layer button (above the trash can) to move the marker to a different position, then save.
+3. Click the edit layer button (above the trash can) to move the marker to a different position, then save.
-3. In the Table panel, edit the GeoJSON file's attributes, by changing the name of the location.
+4. In the Table panel, edit the GeoJSON file's attributes, by changing the name of the location.